 Do I need to be licensed to use the Parents Forever™ curriculum?

-We do not require licensing to use the Parents Forever™: materials.
+We do not require licensing to use the Parents Forever™ materials.
 Purchasing the curriculum and getting trained gives you the rights to teach the program in your community.
 There are certain rules around the use of the Parents Forever™ name and materials that you must abide by in order to use the materials.
-(We are in the process of creating additional resource for guidance in this area.
+(We are in the process of creating additional resources for guidance in this area.
 If you have questions, contact Heather Lee at email@example.com or 612-626-6602).

 Do I need to be trained to offer Parents Forever™ classes?Yes, you will need to take the online or in-person training to teach the court-approved class in your community.
 See Get Trained to Teach Parents Forever™.

 Do I need to work with my local court(s) to establish and/or run a Parents Forever™ program?It is in your benefit to work closely with your local court(s).
 They will be able to help make referrals to your program.
 By staying connected to your local court(s) you will also ensure that your program is acceptable to them for meeting the court order.

 Do I need to get Minnesota Supreme Court approval for our local Parents Forever™ program?The Parents Forever™ program is already approved by the Minnesota Supreme Court.
 If you use the curriculum as it is and ensure that your program meets all 25 minimum standards and is at least 8 hours long, you do not need to contact the Supreme Court.

 Do we need to teach Parents Forever™ in a female/male team?While teaching in a female/male team is not required, it is recommended.
 Parents benefit from the presence and perspective of having both women and men as instructors.
 If you can’t have a female/male team for all of your sessions, try to have a balance of male and female presenters throughout the class.